swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

 In a sense, the `Task` initializer counteracts the normal influence of `@Sendable` on a closure within an actor.
-Specifically, [SE-0306](0306-actors.md#closures) states that `@Sendable` closure are not actor-isolated:
+Specifically, [SE-0306](0306-actors.md#closures) states that `@Sendable` closures are not actor-isolated:

 > Actors prevent this data race by specifying that a `@Sendable` closure is always non-isolated.